 Requirements for the Major

 The Human Rights major consists of thirty hours of coursework, a second major or a minor, and at least eleven hours in any 1 foreign language.
 At least twelve hours in addition to the core courses must be taken at the advanced level (3000 or above).
+No more than 6 hours taken for the human rights major can be counted towards any other major or minor.

 - Core Courses (12 hours)